eurake/Testcpphttplib/Readme.md

 ### add  The official sample server2, Can get the correct picture data. throw web push data ,  but file name is garbled need to change std::wstring

 ### add golang http server use postman request, Can get the correct picture data. and file name

+if you to test download excel need copy test2.xlsx server2 build bin folder